carsonmcgorry/tco476/testing cl.md

 9. Record the reading in the logbook.
 Remember to sign your initials.

 The number you record is the parts per million of free chlorine.
-The ideal measurement for this facility's saltwater system is 3, or 3,000 ppm.
+The ideal measurement for this facility's saltwater system is 3 ppm.